OpenSourcingLaw/ai.law/02-AI_Inputs.md

 ### 2.1.4 Issues arising in AI and ML

-#### ACCC v Google
+#### _ACCC v Google_
 On October 29, 2019 The Australian Competition and Consumer Commission (ACCC) started proceedings in the Federal Court against Google, alleging they engaged in misleading conduct and made false or misleading representations to consumers about the personal location data Google collects, keeps and uses.
 This is an example of a regulator enforcing APP1, which requires a privacy policy clearly explain how data is collected, used, held and disclosed (if applicable).

 #### Secondary uses of personal information
 The _Privacy Act_ makes a distinction between primary (reaonsably necessary for the organisation's activities) and secondary (other) uses of data and this has implications for AI inputs.
 The primary purpose for which an organisation gathers data is likely to be operational, including to provide a service.
 Each provision of the service may be logged as a transaction in a database as record of that primary purpose.
 The re-use of that datasbase (or an extract of it) for training ML is likely to be a secondary use.
 The secondary use is not permitted unless it can be characterised as falling within an exception.
-The exceptions provided wihtin APP6 and relevant to ML, include: "With the consent of the individual"; that an individual would reasonably expect it and related to the prrimary purpose;  not practical for large datasets.
-There are other exceptions such as "for law enforcement purposes" which will generally not apply, which leaves research exceptions as the most likely path for the development of AI.
-However, research exceptions (which differ in scope between the federal Privacy Act and State and Territory-based privacy laws) typically define "research" narrowly; requiring elaborate processes to balance and test the ethical implications of allowing the secondary use or disclosure of personal information without consent (such as Human Ethics Review Committees) and raise additional questions about whether the proposed research is in the public interest, such as beneficence and impact on vulnerable populations.
+The exceptions provided wihtin APP6 and relevant to ML, include: "With the consent of the individual", or; that an individual would reasonably expect it and related to the primary purpose.
+For large datasets, gathering consent may not be practical.
+There are other exceptions such as "for law enforcement purposes" which will generally not apply.
 Use of information about individuals in AI requires careful observance of the APPs and where it is a secondary use of data it requires extra steps to ensure its use is lawful.

 #### Creation of personal information
-The creation of
+Preparing data inputs for AI can involve the bringing together of different datasets and this poses the risk of creating new personal information.
+Where a The creation of datasets for training ML may also involve the joining of multiple data surces together.

+### 2.1.5 Protected classes of information
+Australia's anti-discriminaiton lawa

 ### 2.1.5 Best practice for handling personal information in data science
 There is an excellent [Guide to data analytics and the Australian Privacy Principles](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-data-analytics-and-the-australian-privacy-principles/) which offers advice to minimise the use of personal information and the risks of working with it including: